deepdive

 Transformers are the companion capability to guards.
 Where a guard decides whether execution should continue, a transformer rewrites the outgoing prompt and params before a request is sent to the provider.

-cross-cutting concerns such as PII scrubbing, prompt normalization, or
+good fit for cross-cutting concerns such as PII scrubbing, prompt

-That gives a UI a clean way to say Anonymizing your
+on_transform and on_transform_finish.
+That gives a UI a clean way to say

 after it finishes.

-the model ever sees them.
-It can also handle Array prompts
+ever sees them.
+It can also handle Array prompts and

 class ScrubPII